04 Apr 6 Ingredients for Bird Photography

 In order of importance, they are:

 Obviously, you need birds.
 So you will need to go to places where you can find birds.
-And you also want to support programs that protect birds.

 Each bird depends upon a specific type of habitat for its survival.
 So the key to finding birds is knowing where they live.